Friday, May 1, 2020

 Students should bring their own laptop running Windows 7, 8, or 10 with at least 10 MB of free storage to allow for course material and simulation reports.

-Sol Haroon (EE) is a consulting instructor at the Georgia Institute of Technology and the director of renewables and training at Pursuit Engineering, Inc. As an electrical engineer, he specializes in photovoltaic systems and renewable power systems by serving clients and by teaching.
+Sol Haroon (EE) is a consulting instructor at the Georgia Institute of Technology and in sustainable architecture and renewables.
+He is a lead engineer at United Renewable Energy.
+As an electrical engineer, he specializes in photovoltaic systems and renewable power systems by serving clients and by teaching.
 He is a published certified PV installation professional by the North American Board of Certified Energy Practitioners (NABCEP) and is also a long-standing member of the Institute of Electrical and Electronic Engineers (IEEE).
 He has worked for many years in the solar field including 3 years at Suniva, Inc, an American solar manufacturing firm, where he lead the system’s architecture team including the design and commissioning of multi-Megawatt systems.
-He is also a consulting instructor in the electrical engineering department at the Georgia Institute of Technology where he has taught 27 graduate students in PV and renewable power systems. email@example.com
+He is also a consulting instructor in the electrical engineering department at the Georgia Institute of Technology where he has taught 27 graduate students in PV and renewable power systems. firstname.lastname@example.org

 Professor Godfried Augenbroe has a 35 year track record of research in modeling and simulation of buildings.
 He is internationally recognized in promoting professional use of building simulation and has served on the board of the International Building Performance Simulation Association (IBPSA).
 He has been the main advisor of 30+ PhD graduates in Europe and the USA.
 At Georgia Tech he teaches graduate courses and conducts research in the fields of building performance concepts, computational building simulation, indoor air quality, intelligent building systems, uncertainty and risk, system monitoring and diagnostics.
 He serves on the scientific board of five international journals and has published over 200 refereed papers and three books.
 He has given many keynote lectures, most recently at the 2015 Building Simulation Conference in Hyderabad where he received the distinguished achievement award from IBPSA.
 Godfried.Augenbroe@design.gatech.edu